tobyatgithub/tutorials/intermediate/adding-a-new-tensor.markdown

 To keep this tutorial simple, and to provide a real world reference, we'll chose a method that has already been implemented: IntTensor Add.

-If you just to see the finished code:
+If you just want to see the finished code:

 * Original issue: https://github.com/OpenMined/PySyft/issues/755
-* PySyft pull request (Python interface code): _
+* PySyft pull request (Python interface code): https://github.com/OpenMined/PySyft/pull/758/files
-* OpenMined pull request (Unity CPU/GPU code): _
+* OpenMined pull request (Unity CPU/GPU code): https://github.com/OpenMined/OpenMined/pull/319/files

 ## Forking PySyft